Fixation on the Transaction, Rather Than a Focus on Direction, Produces Sub-Optimal Long Term Results.

 At the conclusion of this fiscal quarter, I will no longer be posting any further updates to the open blog.

-For most, a congratulations of the return generated by a specific equity move or a quarterly performance update that is superior to returns posted by indexes indicates shock with something that was deliberately goaled out and planned for; they didn’t take the work the least bit seriously and discarded what was written as irrelevant.
-I just followed the road map to reach a destination on that map, why would that be a surprise?
+When we reach the peak, together, nothing needs to be stated; we are all too focused upon the view at the top to speak.
+So for most, a congratulations, noting a return generated by a specific equity move or a quarterly performance update, superior to returns posted by indexes, indicates shock with something deliberately goaled out, costed out, planned.
+The implication is of a disbelief in the process; they didn’t take the work the least bit seriously and discarded what was written as irrelevant.
+Yet, I just followed the road map to reach a destination on that map, why would it be a surprise?

 For decades, I had steadfastly worked towards placing non-clients either into my boat or directly behind, so that that we could advance together or that at least one could be easily towed in the wake.
-Now, the gulf is too wide, they have refused to participate, to change their inefficient ways of investing.
+Now, the gulf is far too wide, they have refused to participate, to change their inefficient ways of investing.
 They didn’t get it and did not earn it, because they did not place an appropriate value on the proposition.
+I can no longer see them and they, too, have lost sight of me.

 Investment Cognitive Therapy only works when one understands that they have a problem.
 Too few accept that premise.